 This scientific hub and technological marvel is used in three major areas of research: atmospheric science, radio astronomy, and radar astronomy.
 In other words, it helps monitor asteroids in space to determine if any comes too close to Earth.

-While no longer the largest in the world, it has a place in pop culture after being featured in several films like Contact and Goldeneye.
+While no longer the largest in the world (and it is still being debated whether it will be repaired or dismantled), it has a place in pop culture after being featured in several films like Contact and Goldeneye.

 16. The First Nuclear Submarine Voyage Arrived in San Juan, Puerto Rico

 On January 21, 1954, the USS Nautilus, the world’s first nuclear submarine, slid off a dry dock at General Dynamics in Groton, Connecticut, officially launching the United States Navy into the nuclear era.

 After a year of rigorous testing, in May 1955, the Nautilus embarked on its nuclear-powered maiden Naval voyage, traveling from New London, Connecticut, to San Juan, Puerto Rico.